MartinPacker/Db2-DDF-Analysis-Tool/README.md

 Db2 DDF Analysis Tool is a set of DFSORT programs to report on Db2 Accounting Trace (SMF 101), specifically for DDF applications.

 (When we say "DFSORT", the code has not been tested on any other sort product - but few if any problems are expected.
-Reports of compatibility would be gratefully received)
+Reports of compatibility would be gratefully received.
+In the rest of this guide we will use the term "SORT" - for both DFSORT and its competitors.)

+**Note:** The code relies on at least Accounting Trace Classes 1,2, and 3 on in the records.
+There is further value in having Package-Level Accounting (Trace Classes 7,8, and 10) enabled - but this is not required.

 ## Repository Contents

 This initial release consists of the following programs:

 1. ASMEXIT to assemble an E15 exit that reformats the SMF 101 records.
 (The $ASM procedure is included for this purpose.)
-1. BUILDDB to read SMF 101 data and, using the exit and DFSORT to write a number of flat files.
-These files are what reporting code (generally DFSORT or ICETOOL but could be eg REXX) can run against.
+1. BUILDDB to read SMF 101 data and, using the exit and SORT to write a number of flat files.
+These files are what reporting code (generally SORT but could be eg REXX) can run against.

 The intention is to add reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)